shrutisharma27/7targets-docs/docs/_docs/assistant.md

 - Assistant will use **Recommended for Email CC** schedule for leads from emails.
 - This method of assigning/adding lead is available only for Sales Assistant.
 - Assistant will not send the first introducing/connecting email from the schedule.
 Assistant will start only from the second email in the schedule.
-- Assistant will keep the original email from user to the lead in her first email (2nd as per schedule) to maintain the context.
-- Assistant will pick the first non user email as Lead.
-If there are more email ids in the original email from user, Assistant will maintain them too along with the user in her emails.
+- If there are more email ids in the original email from user then Assistant will pick the first email as Lead.
+Assistant will keep the rest in the loop.
-- Assistant will send the first email after 3 days of adding the lead as per the schedule **Recommended for Email CC** .
-But if user mentions some date which is more than 3 days, then Assistant will schedule the followup on that date (e.g. Lets catchup in 2 weeks from now).
+- Assistant will send the first email after 3 days of adding the lead as per the schedule **Recommended for Email CC** unless your email indicates a different followup date (e.g. If you mention ```lets catchup in 2 weeks from now``` assistant will adjust the schedule accordingly).

 <a name="assistant-add-lead-from-ooo"/>
 #### [Add Lead from Out of Office](#assistant-add-lead-from-ooo)